ayshaax/reproducible_research/README.md

 [Agents.jl](https://github.com/JuliaDynamics/Agents.jl)

+We will be using the GitHub website, since it simplifies the git workflow and provides a graphical user interface (GUI).
+At a more advanced stage, you may want to learn how to use the commandline on your computer to interact with git and GitHub.

 ## The Problem

-Imagine you are given a test tube with 900 $`\mu`$l of growth media, and an isolate of the bacterium *Escherichia coli* suspended in 100 $`\mu`$l of the same media (total volume of 1 ml).
+You are given a test tube with 900 $`\mu`$l of growth media, and an isolate of the bacterium *Escherichia coli* suspended in 100 $`\mu`$l of the same media (total volume of 1 ml).

-Surely in the right conditions, the bacteria will start multiplying at a fast rate since there are plenty of resources available to them in the test tube.
-This may continue for a while but as the population increases, resources will become scarce.
-The growth rate will start to decrease, and after some time, the population size may remain constant after reaching its maximum capacity in that environment.
+The bacteria will start multiplying at a fast rate since there are plenty of resources available in the test tube.
+This may continue for a while until resources start to become scarce.
+The growth rate will start to decrease, and after some time, the population size remain constant after reaching its maximum capacity in the test tube.

 You are interested in estimating the initial population size of your bacteria, rate of growth and carrying capacity from experimental data.
-You also want to make sure that your analysis is reproducible and the data is available for your colleagues all over the world, for them to be able to replicate your findings.
+You also want to make sure that your analysis is reproducible and the data is available for your colleagues, for them to be able to replicate your findings.

 *How can we model population growth in this system and make our analysis reproducible?*